Spiritual Warfare: Binding the Strong Man in Prayer

-If we want to accomplish anything in either the natural or spiritual realms, we must engage in a spiritual warfare (Ephesians 6:12).
-In Mark 3:27 Jesus said, “No one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
+If we want to accomplish anything in the natural or spiritual realm, we must engage in spiritual warfare (Ephesians 6:12).
+In Mark 3:27, Jesus said, “No one can enter a strong man’s house and plunder his goods, unless he first binds the strong man.
 And then he will plunder his house.”

 When Adam and Eve sinned they turned over the title deed of the earth to Satan.
 Satan is called “god of the world” in 2 Corinthians 4:4, “prince of this world” in John 14:30 and “prince of the power of the air” in Ephesians 2:2.
 In 1 John 5:19, the Apostle John said, “We know that we are of God, and that the whole world lies in the grip of the evil one.”
 We must “first bind the strong man” (Mark 3:27) if we are going plunder his house – this world over which he rules.

-First, we must realize that we have an adversary.
+First of all, we must realize that we have an adversary.
 Peter said, “Your adversary, the devil, prowls around like a roaring lion, seeking someone to devour” (1 Peter 5:8).
 Paul agreed saying, “We wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places” (Ephesians 6:12).
-We are in a spiritual battle with an enemy that is fighting hard against us and the souls of mankind.

-Our enemy has a place (abode) over which he seeks to control, manipulate, master, and keep away from the kingdom of God.
+This enemy of ours has a place in which or over which he abides.
+Our enemy has a place (abode) over which he seeks to control, manipulate, master, and keep away from the kingdom of God and God’s control.
 There’s a battle taking place against the powers of darkness and the kingdom of God.
-Satan’s abode is fourfold:
+Satan’s abode is four-fold:

 - The unregenerate.
 In a sense, all unregenerate (lost mankind) are the abode, under the control of or habitation of the devil.
 The Apostle John said, “We know that we are children of God, and that the whole world (unregenerate man) is under the control of the evil one” (1 John 5:19).
 Paul, speaking of our life before Christ, said, we “formerly walked according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience” (Ephesians 2:2).
 This is why the strong man must first be bound before people can be set free to come to Christ (Mark 3:27, Colossians 1:13).